fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 #### 3, manually

 Sometimes, there is no available metadata encoded in the web page you are visiting, or the document you are holding is not indexed in an online catalog.
-In these cases, you have to create or edit the reference yourself.
+In these cases, you have to create or edit the item yourself.

 In Zotero, you can create a new item by clicking on the _New Item_ toolbar button.
 You must choose the appropriate **document type** (_i. e._ "Book", "Report", etc.).
 When you have selected a document type, an empty item appears.
 You can then fill in the fields according to the document you have in front of you.
 In all cases, it is preferable to be exhaustive and to provide as much information as possible.

 ### Exercise "Other methods for adding items"

-We will take **10 minutes** for this exercise.

-Add documents using one of the following methods.
+📝 Add documents using one of the following methods.

 * **Magic wand**: use these DOIs